TurakhiaLab/ROADIES/README.md

 # wga-phylo

-SnakeMake workflow for sequence selection to lastz
+SnakeMake workflow for sequence selection to lastz, change your configuration data in configuration file

 `snakemake --core [number of cores] --config-file="config.yaml"`